 But if you want to attract the best customer service employees — the kind who can help you reduce churn, increase retention and move the needle on other important business metrics — you need to write great customer service job descriptions.

-1) Choose Your Words Wisely
+1) Choose The Customer Service Title Wisely

 Notice how at Groove, we look for customer success experts, rather than customer service representatives?